Blaizzy/mlx-embeddings/docs/Homebrew-and-Python.md

 ## Python 3.x
 Homebrew provides a formula for Python 3.x (`python@3.x`).

+**Important:** Homebrew does not guarantee that Python 3, once installed, remains the same version.
+In particular, Homebrew may choose to upgrade the minor or patch version of Python 3, which may in turn break any custom virtual environments that use the Homebrewed Python.
+Python developers who expect virtual environment stability should consider using a Python version manager rather than the Homebrewed Python.

 The executables are organised as follows:

 * `python3` points to Homebrew's Python 3.x (if installed)